 Paralleling the clinical internship, this academic session is designed with a focus on the further refinement of palpatory and assessment skills.
 Emphasis is placed on the development of a massage practice, case studies, interaction with medical professionals, when and how to refer, common medications and possible implications for massage.
 The advanced science-based curriculum will support this session with information about the physical conditions and variety of pathology a massage therapist may encounter in his or her practice, creating a therapist confident to treat in any therapeutic capacity.

 $9,000 Total (including State Sales Tax of 4.712%)

 Marlena Ranney, LMT

 Marlena Ranney is the Admissions Manager at Hawaii Healing Arts College and a 2010 graduate.
-She has a passion for the healing arts and feels grateful to be able to share her experience with others who are also looking to embark on this unique path.
+She has a passion for the healing arts and feels grateful to be able to share her experiences with others who are also looking to embark on this unique and rewarding path.

-She continues to practice as an LMT in the school clinic, Massage Professionals and also independently.
+She continues to practice as an LMT in the school clinic, Massage Professionals as well as independently.